Gluten Free Peanut Butter Banana Mini Muffins

 Gluten Free Peanut Butter Banana Muffins piled on a small cake stand with more mini muffins in a muffin pan in the background.

-• Nonstick mini muffin pan – a good one like this one from Wilton is critical.
+• Nonstick mini muffin pan: A good pan, like this one from Wilton, is crucial.
 For these types of muffins, I typically don’t like to use paper liners.
 I feel like too much of the muffin sticks to the liner.
 However, if you use a good mini muffin tin, you’ll be fine.

 Peanut Butter Banana Mini Muffins in a muffin pan.